-My prayer is that the Church of St. Thomas More will continue to be a safe place in which we can tell our stories, support one another, and challenge each other in growing in "wholeness," in "holiness," into the image and likeness of Christ.
+I pray that our Parish continues to be a safe place in which we can tell our stories, support one another, and challenge one other in growing in "wholeness," in "holiness," into the image and likeness of Christ.

-Today and every day, as a member of the Church of St. Thomas More, remember that: YOU ARE NOT ALONE!
+Today and every day, let us remember that: "YOU ARE NOT ALONE."